 But it isn’t very tasty.
-It’s a little bit… chlorine-y.
+It’s a little bit… chlorine-y from our experience.

 If you don’t mind that, go ahead.
-If you are a bit of water connoisseur, then you can always bring a SteriPen to further clean the water and brighten the taste a bit.
+If you are a bit of water connoisseur, then you can always bring the GRAYL GEOPRESS to further clean the water and brighten the taste a bit.

 Is Tokyo safe to live?